- The Best Solicitors! I would definitely recommend.

 Discretionary Trust Will

-The client died a month later and since then I have been helping the trustees deal with her estate and meet all their regulatory obligations as trustees.
+The client died a month later and since then Tanya has been helping the trustees deal with her estate and meet all their regulatory obligations as trustees.
 The trustees have been able to support the adult child who continues to live in the property and they are working together to see if the beneficiary might be able to live more independently.